 What we like: The fastest wide-angle zoom on this list.

 What we don’t: Distortion and limited zoom range.

-The Tokina 11-16mm f/2.8 is an interesting alternative to the other wide-angle zooms for EF-S. Most impressive is its low light performance at f/2.8—the Tokina is faster than anything from Sigma or Nikon by two thirds of a stop.
-It’s also surprisingly sharp and well built, despite the sub-$500 price.
+The Tokina 11-16mm f/2.8 is an interesting alternative to the other wide-angle zooms for EF-S. Most impressive is its low-light performance at f/2.8—the Tokina is faster than anything from Canon or Sigma by at least two thirds of a stop.
+It’s also surprisingly sharp and well built, despite the sub-$400 price.